We’ve had sparkles. We’ve had monsters. We’ve had more questionable love stories than anyone asked for.

 Vampire lore almost exclusively frames them as manipulative, controlling, lust-driven creatures obsessed with beauty and youth — even when they’re positioned as the “good” ones.
 We’ve recycled the reincarnated-lover trope.
 We’ve followed the morally conflicted immortal whose entire identity revolves around refusing to feed.
 And, of course, we’ve seen vampires reduced to shorthand for sin and corruption.

-Unholy Empire gives vampires something they’ve long been denied: their humanity — in full.
+Unholy Empire gives vampires something they’ve long been denied: their humanity.
 Not just love and loyalty, but mistrust.
 Jealousy.
 Fear.
 Violence.
 Good people commit terrible acts.
-Those branded evil are capable of restraint, even grace.
+Those believed to be evil are capable of restraint, even grace.

-That doesn’t mean it forgets what makes vampire fiction dangerous.
-Unholy Empire delivers what the genre promises: blood, sex, and violence — anchored by a love story that actually earns its weight.
+That doesn’t mean Unholy Empire forgets what makes vampire fiction good.
+The story delivers what the genre promises: blood, sex, and violence — anchored by a genuine love story at the heart of it.

 If Dracula had a lovechild with The Lord of the Rings and Outlander, this would be it.